-This is a beginning class in painting which covers the basics of materials, paint techniques, color, and composition.
-Assignments are given which focus on these elements in a problem-solving context, and yet reinforce the student's individual direction in painting (3 credits).
+This is a beginning class in painting which covers the basics of materials, paint techniques, color, and

 ART 306 PAINTING II (VAEM)

 This course continues themes explored in ART 305 PAINTING I, and focuses on the development of the students' unique painting styles.
 No prerequisites (3 credits).